openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    course staff has graded your response, a **Staff Grade** section appears in the grading details for your assignment.

 ==========================================
 Receive Your Score and Provide Feedback
 ==========================================

-After you submit your self assessment, if other learners are still assessing your responses, you see the following message under the **Assess Your Response** step.
+After you submit your self assessment, if other learners are still assessing your response, you see this message under the **Assess Your Response** step.

 .. code-block:: xml